Access your Pro+ Content below.

 Searching for a social CRM strategy, companies pin hopes on Pinterest

-This article is part of the May 2012, Vol. 1, Issue 4 issue of Tips for effective social CRM strategy
+This article is part of the Customer Experience Exchange issue of May 2012, Vol. 1, Issue 4

 Companies building CRM strategies can learn from how Major League Baseball uses social media to connect with fans.

 The popular content-sharing site could prove a boon to businesses looking to improve customer experience management, but some experts say it’s too soon to tell.

 Companies are discovering the challenges of social media analytics, and many are not sure where to begin.
 But industry analysts say launching a listening strategy is a good way to start.